local-ch/lhs/README.md

 Conventionally, when the responds contains an `items` key `{ items: [] }` it's treated as a collection, but also if the responds contains a plain raw array: `[{ href: '' }]` it's also treated as a collection.

-If you need to configure the attribute of the response providing the collection, configure `items_key` as explained here: (Determine collections from the response body)[#determine-collections-from-the-response-body]
+If you need to configure the attribute of the response providing the collection, configure `items_key` as explained here: [Determine collections from the response body](#determine-collections-from-the-response-body)

 #### Map complex data for easy access